 - Sex abuse cases require a criminal defense lawyer who can guide defendants through procedural aspects of a sex offense case, including the legal ramifications of a guilty plea versus a not-guilty plea and subsequent trial.

-- A sexual abuse defense attorney will use their knowledge of the law to inform defendants of the highly specific factors that differentiate various sex crimes, including age, whether force or coercion played a factor, and the relationship between the parties surrounding the incident.
+A sexual abuse lawyer will use their knowledge of the law to inform defendants of the highly specific factors that differentiate various sex crimes, including age, whether force or coercion played a factor, and the relationship between the parties surrounding the incident.

-- An experienced sexual abuse criminal defense attorney will review the specifics of your case and establish your defense strategy and prove the encounter was consensual, in order to minimize or eliminate prosecution.
+An experienced sexual abuse criminal defense lawyer will review the specifics of your case and establish your defense strategy and prove the encounter was consensual, in order to minimize or eliminate prosecution.

 Distinguishing Between the Various Sex Crimes